padhr2810/ml-implementations/README.md

-# py-ml-implementations
+# ml-implementations
-Implementations of machine learning algorithms in Python.
+Implementations of statistical and machine learning algorithms.